-The satisfactory financial performance of the University, which we further review below in terms of the income and expenditure account and the balance sheet, was maintained during 2007/08, with a small surplus for the year before appropriations (full details of which are in Note 18) amounting to £0.2m.
-The outturn for the year is slightly above the targeted breakeven position set at the beginning of the financial year.
-The University has adopted the requirements of FRS17 in respect of the Avon Pension Fund but is exempt from these requirements with respect to the University's Superannuation Scheme and the Teachers Pension Scheme.
-The pension liability has increased from £25.575m to £54.479m, mainly because of the decrease in the actuarial valuation of the funds assets and changes in actuarial valuation assumptions.
+The satisfactory financial performance of the University, which we further review below in terms of the income and expenditure account and the balance sheet, was maintained during 2008/09, with a surplus for the year before appropriations amounting to £1.6m.
+The outturn for the year is above the targeted breakeven position set at the beginning of the financial year.
+The University's financial statements reflect the requirements of FRS17 in respect of the Avon Pension Fund but is exempt from these requirements with respect to the Universities Superannuation Scheme and the Teachers Pension Scheme.
+The pension liability decreased from £54.5m to £54.1m, mainly because of changes in actuarial valuation assumptions.

-Report of the Board of Governors for the year ended 31 July 2008 (continued)
+Report of the Board of Governors for the year ended 31 July 2009 (continued)

-Income and Expenditure Account
+The University's consolidated results for the years ended 21 Jul , 2000 and 21 July 2009 are summarised h

-The University's consolidated results for the years ende ed 31 July 2008 and 31 July 2007 are summarised below.
+The University's consolidated results for the years ended 31 Jul y 2009 and 51 July 2006 are summanseu t

+2008/09 2007/08

-2007/08 £000 2006/07 £000
+£000 £000

-Income 189,674 170,296
+Income 207,029 189,674

-Expenditure (189,468) (170,713)
+Expenditure (205,428) (189,468)

-Surplus/(Deficit) for the year 206 (417
+Surplus for the year 1,601 206

-Appropriated to Designated Reserves (1,996) (1,068)
+Appropriated to Designated Reserves (521) (1,996)

-Net Deficit transferred from General Reserve (1,790) (1,485)
+Net Surplus/(Deficit) transferred to/(from) General Reserve 1,080 (1,790)

-The increase in income was 11.4%.
-Funding Council Grants increased by 4.9%, tuition fees increased by 26% and research grants by 6.9% whilst other operating income rose by 7.2%.
-There was a 39.9% increase in interest receivable.
-Funding Council Grants represented 37.2% of total income.
+The increase in income was 9.1%.
+Funding Council Grants increased by 4.6%, tuition fees increased by 19.0% and research grants increased by 3.0% whilst other operating income rose by 7.5%.
+There was an 8.9% decrease in interest receivable.
+Funding Council Grants represented 35.7% of total income.